notofonts/noto-docs/src/miniarticles/NotoSansAdlamUnjoined.md

 # Noto Sans Adlam Unjoined

-Noto Sans Adlam Unjoined is an unjoined unmodulated (“sans serif”) design suitable for headlines and for educational content in the Adlam script.
+Noto Sans Adlam Unjoined is an unjoined unmodulated (“sans serif”) design suitable for headlines and for educational content in the African _Adlam_ script.

 Noto Sans Adlam Unjoined has multiple weights, contains 155 glyphs, 7 OpenType features, and supports 149 characters from 3 Unicode blocks: Adlam, Basic Latin, General Punctuation.